Desolation Angels (novel): Part One: Desolation in Solitude

 According to the book's foreword, the opening section of the novel is taken almost directly from the journal he kept when he was a fire lookout on Desolation Peak in the North Cascade mountains of Washington state.
 Another account of this time was published in Kerouac's 1960 book of sketches and essays Lonesome Traveler.

 The first section, typed up in Mexico in 1956, depicts Jack Kerouac's time as a fire lookout on Desolation Peak during the summer of 1956, beginning almost immediately after the conclusion of the events in Kerouac's 1959 novel The Dharma Bums.
-While the stay was initially spiritually fulfilling, Kerouac describes the negative effects of his 2 month solitude in lines such as “Many's the time I thought I'd die of boredom or jump off the mountain,”.
+While the stay was initially spiritually fulfilling, Kerouac describes the negative effects of his two-month solitude in lines such as “Many's the time I thought I'd die of boredom or jump off the mountain,”.
 He spends his time playing card games of his own creation, scribbling in notebooks, unsuccessfully attempting to quit smoking and listening to the chatter of other lookouts over the radio.

 Book One, Part One is notable for its description of Kerouac's interest in Zen Buddhism, and his anxiety over his mother growing old, his age and his future as a writer (The Town and the City had been published 6 years earlier, and On the Road would be published the following year).
 He muses on his spirituality and his past, mentioning that he could have married "Maggie Cassidy", a character with a prominent role in the novel of the same name, who is based on Kerouac's high-school girlfriend Mary Carney.
 Kerouac is largely the only character, with other characters such as "Irwin Garden" (real name Allen Ginsberg), "Cody Pomeray" (Neal Cassady), or "Bull Hubbard" (William S. Burroughs) mentioned briefly.
-Part One also contains many one-dimensional depictions of Kerouac's sexual fantasies, or ideal women, which would now be considered reductive and offensive.
+Part One also contains many depictions of Kerouac's sexual fantasies, or ideal women.

-As the fire season draws to a close, and less lookouts are needed, Kerouac leaves Desolation Peak after 63 days, with his mind "in rags".
+As the fire season draws to a close, and fewer lookouts are needed, Kerouac leaves Desolation Peak after 63 days, with his mind "in rags".